kassane/picohttpasio/README.md

-# HTTP Server with picohttpparser and Asio
+# HTTP Server & Client with picohttpparser and Asio

 This is a simple HTTP server implemented in C++ using the `picohttpparser` library for HTTP parsing and the Asio library for network communication.
 The server can serve static files and return a `Hello C++ Server!!` response for specific routes.